Savoie-Research-Group/EGAT/README.md

 # EGAT: Edge-Featured Graph Attention Networks for Reaction and Molecular Property Prediction

 EGAT is a repository that uses Edge-Featured Graph Attention Networks for reaction and molecular property prediction.
-This is initially described in the paper published on ArXiv (https://chemrxiv.org/engage/chemrxiv/article-details/65410dc248dad23120c6e954) that is under review by the Journal of Physical Chemistry A. More details will come on that soon.
+This is initially described in the paper published on ChemRxiv (https://chemrxiv.org/engage/chemrxiv/article-details/65410dc248dad23120c6e954).
+More details will come on that soon.
 Please cite these papers if EGAT is helpful to your research.

 **Applications:**
  - Reaction Prediction: ChemArXiv [https://chemrxiv.org/engage/chemrxiv/article-details/65410dc248dad23120c6e954]